kanidm/kanidm/kanidm_book/src/administrivia.md

 when you wish to reclaim space in the database file.

 Vacuum is also able to change the pagesize of the database.
-After changing `db_fs_type` (which affects pagesize) in server.toml, you must run a vacuum for this to take effect.
+After changing `db_fs_type` (which affects pagesize) in server.toml, you must run a vacuum for this to take effect:

     docker stop <container name>
     docker run --rm -i -t -v kanidmd:/data \